T3kan0/Light_Curve_Temp_Profile/README.md

 # System Docs

-A Python code for fitting the flux variability of light-curves to extract flux rising and falling times.
+A **Python** code for fitting the flux variability of light-curves to extract flux rising and falling times.
 This is a private repository containing the project I developed for fitting the light-curves data points with exponential functions, in order to determine the temporal profiles of the variability.

 # Software Requirements

 You will need to install the following software on your system in order to run/edit the Python script.

-\.
+* Bullet list